 RECREATIONAL VEHICLE SPACE: The area within a recreational vehicle park designated for one recreational vehicle.

 RELIGIOUS INSTITUTIONS: Religious institutions provide meeting areas for religious activities.
 Examples include: churches; temples; synagogues; and, mosques.

+RESTAURANTS: An establishment that provides the sale and service of food or beverages for the ready consumption within the establishment.

+RESTAURANTS, DRIVE-THROUGH: An establishment that provides the sale and service of food or beverages for the ready consumption within the establishment or via a drive-through window.

 RETAIL SALES AND SERVICES: Retail sales and services businesses are involved in the sale or lease of products to the general public.
-The business may provide personal services or entertainment, or product repair or services.
-Examples include: retail stores; laundromats; hair salons; restaurants; banks; bowling alleys; health clubs; car sales; hotels and motels; shoe repair; print shops; theaters; arcades; funeral and crematory services; taxidermist; and, private art galleries.
+Examples include: retail stores; shoe repair; print shops; and, private art galleries.

 RIGHT-OF-WAY: A public area that allows for the passage of people or goods.